langdoc/KSCTC/README.md

 # Kola Saami Christian Text Corpus (KSCTC)
 Current version: Alpha (not released yet)

+This is a repository including written data collected and/or annotated by Kola Saami Documentation Project (KSDP).

 ## Authors and credits
 The originator of the dataset and administrator of this project is [Michael Rießler](https://uefconnect.uef.fi/michael.riesler/).
 The second main author is [Ilia Egorov](https://www.finnougristik.uni-muenchen.de/personen/wiss_ma/ilia-egorov/).